 Part III: Challenges and Opportunities (2000153) Objectives of Course To introduce the basics of entrepreneurship skills.
-To introduce the existent entrepreneurial support system To introduce the concept of product/service selection To introduce the concept of formulation of business plan, analysis and extension Content Introduce the idea of entrepreneurship, the core competencies, creativity and innovation, basic case studies.
-Explaining the existing support system at various level including financial and tech support, basic outlines of MSME act, Loans and Grants, Legislations and Acts Explaining the basics of opportunity sensing, idea generation by opportunity identification, product or service selection based on the idea.
-Essentials of the formulation and launch of business plan, team building and networking, Contact hrs understanding the art of pitching 30 hrs Outcomes of Course Students will be able to: Outcomes of Course 1.
-Know the basics of entrepreneurship Acquire an understanding about the existing financial and tech support 3.
+To introduce the existent entrepreneurial support system To introduce the concept of product/service selection I o introduce the concept of formulation of business plan, analysis and extension Content Introduce the idea of entrepreneurship, the core competencies, creativity and innovation, basic case studies Explaining the existing support system at various level including financial and tech support, basic outlines of MSME act.
+Loans and Grants, Legislations and Acts Explaining the basics of opportunity sensing, idea generation by opportunity identification, product or service selection based on the idea.
+Essentials of the formulation and launch of business plan, team building and networking, understanding the art of pitching Contact hrs 30 hrs Outcomes of Course Students will be able to: 1.
+Explain the basics of entrepreneurship 2.
+Acquire an understanding about the existing financial and tech support 3.
 Groom ideas as per the market needs by surveys and research 4.
-Setup a business plan Part IV: St art-up: How to start, survey, Financial, Legal, Pitching and Funding (2000154) Objectives of Course The main objective of this course to help students get their innovation, ideas and ventures to the next level through learning.
+Setup a business plan Part IV: Start-up: How to start, survey, Financial, Legal, Pitching and Funding (2000154) Objectives of Course The main objective of this course to help students get their innovation, ideas and ventures to the next level through learning.
 To promote the start activity.
-Content Identify your idea, idea assessment, market survey, customer, Legalfoundation, fundamentals like company registration, patent, compliances.
-Understanding basic of finance, how to build effectivebusiness model, fundraising, understand investor mindset, valuation of companies.
+Content Identify your idea, idea assessment, market survey, customer, Legal foundation, fundamentalslike company registration, patent, compliances.
+Understanding basic of finance, how to build ffective business model, fundraising, understand investor mindset, valuation of companies.
 Pitching, learn how to approach investors, key focusarea, various scheme funds offered by Govt. of India.
-Contact hrs 30 Outcomes of Course On completion of this course, the student will be able to: 1.
-Learn new technology/ knowledge/ innovation basedstartups.
-Identify legal issues that impact financial and other risks affecting business.
-Prepare for Pitching & Term Sheet
+Contact hrs Outcomes of Course On completion of this course, the student will be able to: 1.
+Plan new technology/ knowledge/ innovation basedstartups.
+2. Identify legal issues that impact financial and other risks affecting business.
+3. Prepare for Pitching & Term Sheet